 Perhaps the most important function of mature Ivy is when it flowers, generally September / October depending on the region and the weather conditions in any given year.
 The flowers that are in spherical clusters produce a distinct and powerful scent which provide an important late source of both nectar and pollen to over 70 insect species some with a more or less total dependency on it such as the aptly named Ivy bee.
 It supplies much need forage for honey bees to top up their stores for winter and also for Queen Wasps, Hornets and Bumble bees to feed on prior to hibernation.
 The Butterfly, Moth and Hoverfly species that hibernate for the winter also benefit from the late source of nectar.

 Brimstone, Peacock, Large and Small Tortoiseshell, Comma and Red Admiral are all well known butterflies that hibernate as adults and the much loved Hummingbird hawk moth is one of many moths that over winter as adults in France.

 It’s unclear just how long Ivy can live if left on a tree and to some extent it will depend on the life of the tree and obviously if the Ivy is allowed to remain there.
 Certainly 50 or 60 years is easily possible and there is a report of a 433-year-old stem of English ivy that was over 20 inches (60 cm) in diameter, but it is unclear where it occurred (cited in The biology of vines.
 New York: Cambridge University Press: 127-160.
 ISBN: 9780521392501).

-Given the unquestionable importance of mature flowering Ivy we should try to leave it in place and resist any urges to remove it and you will be rewarded in autumn when it buzzes on sunny days with the sound of thousands of bees and insects.
+Given the unquestionable importance of mature flowering Ivy and the massive declines in the number of birds and insects we should try to leave it in place resisting any urges to remove it, then we will be rewarded in autumn when it buzzes on sunny days with the sound of thousands of bees and insects.